darklab8/fl-darkstat/README.md

 - put file into root of Freelancer folder and start
   - optionally launch from anywhere, just add env variable FREELANCER_FOLDER with location to freelancer folder root.
 - visit http://localhost:8000/ as printed in console to see web site locally
-- Launching from `cmd` or any other console at Freelancer Discovery folder path is preferable.
+- Launching from `cmd` or any other console at Freelancer folder path is preferable.
 Because u will see detailed log output.
   - optionally see all list of possible env vars and sub commands by running `darkstat help` command

 P.S.
 The tool uses lazy filesystem approach by grabbing first file with matching name.
 I did not use full paths.
-So don't have folder "DATA2" duplicating all files in same FreelancerDiscovery folder
+So don't have folder "DATA2" duplicating all files in same Freelancer folder

 ## Docker usage